 Check out!
 WiFi should start working properly.

 macOS Sierra with smart features such as Auto-Unlock and Universal Clipboard is inarguably the biggest ever update.
 I’m sure you must be loving it a lot.

 Do you have any tips to speed up WiFi in macOS Sierra?
-We would be really glad to know them in the comment on Facebook, Twitter, and Instagram.
-Also, make sure to download our app on your iPhone and iPad.
+We would be really glad to know them in the comment box.